U.S. Employers: How to Hire Students From Abroad for Seasonal Work on a J-1 Visa

 • pedicab or rolling chair drivers

-• taxi drivers or other jobs conveying passengers, or jobs for which a commercial driver's license is required, or
+• taxi drivers or other jobs conveying passengers, or jobs for which a commercial driver's license is required

-• positions related to clinical care that involves patient contact.
+• clinical care positions that involve patient contact.

 The sponsor, often through its agents in foreign countries, can help identify and recruit foreign students, and arrange interviews to take place either in the U.S. or abroad.
 Sponsors will ensure that the students are able to speak English and are aware of any contractual obligations related to their acceptance of paid employment with you.